 In 2009 the US government established a Race to the Top (RTT) Fund of $4.35 billion for educational reforms which schools would compete for by demonstrating that they are:

 The RTT program reflects the Obama's administration's "focus on charter schools, relentless use of data [ie standardised tests], and common standards".
+(Obama's own children attend a private school where class sizes are small and there is little standardised testing.)
 For example, in its application for the Fund, Louisiana educators have committed themselves to make many key eduational decisions on the basis of standardised test results:

 Teachers will be evaluated partly on their students' test score growth.
 Principals will be judged based on how many successful teachers they hire.
 Schools of education could be financially rewarded — or closed — depending on the performance of their graduates.
 And professional development programs could be expanded — or scrapped — based on whether they produce measurable results.